 If you have a crabgrass or a nutsedge problem in your lawn, you might want to try a strong grass weed killer for lawns to help you get rid of those grassy weeds.
 Most of the best weed killers that control crabgrass are non-selective, meaning they will harm any plant they come in contact with.

-Therefore, for crabgrass control, ensure you use the spot-spray technique and follow it with overseeding to prevent having bare spots in your lawn.
+Therefore, for crabgrass control, ensure you use the spot-spray technique and follow it with overseeding to prevent having bare spots on your lawn.

-A great crabgrass killer I would recommend for killing crabgrass is the Drive XLR8 Herbicide.
-I’ve seen very great results eliminating this grass weed just by spot treating the areas of infestation.
+A great crabgrass killer I recommend for killing crabgrass is the Drive XLR8 Herbicide.
+I’ve seen great results when trying to eliminate this grassy weed just by spot-treating the areas of infestation.

 2, 4-D Mixing Ratio and Application Rate

-Each brand of 2, 4-D herbicide comes with its own mixing ration on the instructions label.
+Each brand of 2, 4-D herbicide comes with its own mixing ratio on the instruction label.
 The ratio and application rate depend on the concentration of the active ingredient in the herbicide.

 Note that this is not the exact mixing ratio for all 2, 4-D liquid herbicide brands.
 Always read the label for the recommended ratios and rate.

-When to spray 2 4 d on lawn
+When to spray 2 4 d on the lawn

 The timing for the specific day is also important.
 Ensure you apply this herbicide when the soil temperature in your lawn is below 90 F.

-Take note that 2,4-D can also harm other plants such as flowers, so time well to spray it on a windless day.
+Take note that 2,4-D can also harm other plants such as flowers, so time the application on a non-windy day.
 This is to prevent the herbicide from spreading onto other plants and harming them.

 But should you apply 2, 4-D before or after rain?

 Most labels indicate that 2, 4-D is rainproof one hour after application.
-However, since most brands do not indicate on the label, it is safe to go with a 6 to 8 hours of no rain.
+However, since most brands do not indicate on the label, it is safe to go with 6 to 8 hours of no rain.
 The ester in most of the herbicide formulations is rainproof within 1 hour.
+There are a few key differences between amines and ester herbicides.

 It is important to use a fan-type nozzle when spraying 2,4-D.